-Repot in spring every 3 years or when necessary.
+Repot in spring every 3 years or when it's practically bursting out of its pot.
 This lily thrives in a small container and blooms best when pot-bound.
 Just be sure to use one with drainage holes to prevent overwatering.
 Remove offset bulbs at this time and pot them separately.

 Give it a rest.
 After blooming, cut back on water to allow the bulb to dry out and stop fertilizing till spring.
 Then resume with normal care.
 Sometimes the plant will bloom a second time in fall or winter.
 If not, you can expect it to rebloom the following summer.

 No flowers?
 Amazon Lily may not bloom for a year after it is repotted.
 Remember, the bulbs bloom best when they are crowded.
 It's a good idea to pot about 5 bulbs in a 6- or 8-inch pot to keep them snug.
 They also need warmth and indirect sunlight to bloom.

 Something bugging your plant?
 Kept indoors, Amazon Lily may not be bothered by pests.
 Scale insects and spider mites are the most common.
 Isolate any affected plant and treat it right away to prevent bugs from moving on to your other houseplants.
 Raising the humidity during the winter months will help to prevent spider mites, which prefer dry, warm conditions.

 If you've never grown these types of lily flowers, give them a try.
 Growing them indoors is easy and, with good care, you'll enjoy their gorgeous flowers year after year.